input-output-hk/plutus-community/docs/Plutus/Lectures/Cohort_03/Lecture_10.md

 Finally, we defined an executable **write-stake-valiator.hs**, which receives two command line parameters, a file name and an address.

-Then it uses this ```writeStakeValidator``` with the provided file and the past address to compute the stake validator, parameterized by this address and serialize it to this file.
+Then it uses this ```writeStakeValidator``` with the provided file and the past address to compute the stake validator, parameterized by this address and serializes it to this file.
 This is already all the Haskell or Plutus code that we need, so now we can try this out in the private testnet.

 ## Trying it on the Testnet